See the list of vulnerabilities detected

 Role required: User, Vulnerability Manager or User Manager

-In the Vulnerabilities section, when you click on a type of vulnerability, you then access to a set of spaces dedicated to it.
+In the Injected section, when you click on a type of vulnerability, you then access a set of spaces dedicated to it.
 The header is visible across the latter, and it informs the group name, the type of vulnerability, and the amount of time it may take you to remediate it.
-The banner situated below the tabs informs the percentage of risk exposure (i.e., weakness towards cybersecurity events compromising information availability, confidentiality and integrity) that can be reduced upon remediating the type of vulnerability.
-This percentage depends on the Common Vulnerability Scoring System (CVSS) version you choose to see.

 The Locations section informs where in your system each vulnerability of the selected type was detected and provides relevant information for its management.